tulasidamarla/angular/angular2/angular2.md

 Binding with Interpolation
 --------------------------
 Binding coordinates the communication between the component's class and its template and often involve passing data.
-We can provide values from the class to the template for display.
-Template raises events to pass user actions or user entered values to the class.
+We can provide values from the class to the template for display.Template raises events to pass user actions or user entered values to the class.

 Note: The binding syntax is always defined in the template.
 Angular provides several types of bindings.
 We will first see Interpolation type.